 “Export” creates an image in a traditional format.
 Luminar supports the following: JPEG, PNG, GIF, TIFF, PDF, and Photoshop (PSD).
 These are useful for transferring in a reusable manner, or for publishing.

-In Most useful for those who want to use the photo in another Macphun product, "Open In" allows you to send your photo directly to another program rather than saving and reimporting.
+I Most useful for those who want to use the photo in another Skylum product, “Open In” allows you to send your photo directly to another program rather than saving and reimporting.

 To “Share To” is the most limited option, and only allows the image to be sent via Messages, SmugMug, or 500px.
 You aren’t creating a reusable file, so you’ll probably want to use this option in conjunction with of the others.

-Photos aren't the only part of Luminar that can be transferred and used elsewhere.
-The entire program can be installed as a plugin for another Macphun or Adobe product.
-Alternatively, you can add plugins to Luminar Neptune to use your other Macphun products there instead.
+Photos aren’t the only part of Luminar that can be transferred and used elsewhere.
+The entire program can be installed as a plugin for another Skylum or Adobe product.
+Alternatively, you can add plugins to Luminar to use your other Skylum products there instead.
 This is a fairly unique feature and one that should be very useful.

 Reasons Behind My Review and Ratings